Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 As the air shimmers, the appearance of the creatures hear the trick's explosion suddenly take on new appearances.
 When detonated, all creatures within a 2 tile radius around the trick take on the appearance of your choice for the duration of this effect.
 This cannot change the sound, scent or general shape or size of the affected creature, but is impossible to detect via visual inspection.
 You must succeed on a Presence (Charm) skill check, typically opposed by Focus (Humanities) or Focus (Insight), in order to convince people of your new identity if you speak or are observed for any extended period of time.

-You must hit unwilling creatures with an Expertise attack in order to disguise them.
+You must hit unwilling creatures with a special attack against Expertise in order to disguise them.

 ## Invisible Ink